MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-selling-assembling-and-shipping-kits.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Whse.
 Item Journals**, and then choose the related link.
 2. Choose the **Batch Name** field, and then select the default journal.
-3. Create positive stock adjustments at WHITE location on the work date, January 23, by entering the following information.
+3. Create positive inventory adjustments at WHITE location on the work date, January 23, by entering the following information.

     |**Item No.**|**Zone Code**|**Bin Code**|**Quantity**|
     |-----------------------------------|---------------------------------------|--------------------------------------|------------------------------------|